revoke individual user access to single, multiple, or all documents

 In the Safeguard Writer Expiry tab, select ‘Document Expires at” and then from the date selection dialog, select an expiry date (the date the PDF will expire on).

 The PDF document will expire on this date for all users.

 You can edit the PDF expiration date in the Safeguard Admin system if you want to change it at any stage.

-How to set a PDF expiration date for individual user access
+How to set a PDF expiry date for individual user access

-You can set an expiration date on a PDF for individual users – in this case, access to the PDF can be set to expire at different dates for each user.
+You can set an expiry date on a PDF for individual users – in this case, access to the PDF can be set to expire at different dates for each user.

-This is done from the Safeguard Adminstration system when granting user access to a PDF document:
+This is done from the Safeguard Administration system when granting user access to a PDF document:

 Grants access to the document with specific start and end dates.
 The dates you select will determine the time frame that the PDF document is made available to the user.

 You can use this method to control PDF expiration regardless of whether you have set an expiration date on a PDF or not.